mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 Two tova-na ago, I measured it again.
 The ultraviolet emission of Ara is increasing while infrared decreases, noting a shift in temperature toward a hotter star.
 The surface area of the obscura continues to grow linearly as well.
 I have no doubt that the two are linked.

 I took your advice and devised a projection of what would happen to Ara if the obscura is actually a sphere instead of the disc that the Holragi observers seem to report.
-Your hypothesis was correct, but the time scale is staggering.
-It would take many ka'tova for the temperature to rise high enough to push against the obscura.
-I am just an apprentice observer, not an engineer, but if I were to make a hypothesis, there will be a sharp runoff of stellar wind pressure until it reaches a breaking point at which no material of that temperature could withstand the tension, and the obscura will break.
-The exact timing of this depends on how the obscura is constructed: if it has trussing, the thickness of the panels.
-Regardless, once this happens, it will send the obscura hurtling away from Ara at an unimaginable speed.
-And doubtless, this would send a flurry of radiation to Palinan.
+Your hypothesis that the stellar wind pressure would rise exponentially was correct, but the time scale is staggering.
+It would take many ka'tova for the temperature to rise high enough.
+I am just an apprentice observer, and certainly am no engineer, but I believ that there is a point at which the obscura can no longer hold itself together and it will break.
+The exact timing of this depends on how the obscura is constructed, but once this happens, it will send the obscura hurtling away from Ara at an unimaginable speed.
+And without a doubt, this would send a flurry of radiation to Palinan.

 Our people are resilient, but we're talking a hundred lifetimes (give or take about twenty)... nothing could last that long without Ara.
-It's inconceivable.

 -Jesse